PatSunter/credo/doc/uwa-examples.rst

 add a system test of a particular type to the suite.

-The addStdTest method uses a special shorthand to add tests to the suite, to save some of the work from the uses in this high-level interface.
-It's arguments
+The addStdTest method uses a special shorthand to add tests to the suite, to save some of the work from the users in this high-level interface.
-are:
+Its arguments are:

 * Test class: the class of test you're adding.
 Generally this should be one of the standard set imported above, i.e. RestartTest, ReferenceTest,